richlee33/montecarlo/README.md

 After each run of the experiment, the success rate is appended to the `success_rate.csv` file.
 The file is created automatically if it does not exist.
 Running `main.py` 100 times will generate a single csv file containing 100 lines.

-The `test_success_rate.py` program will read the `success_rate.csv` file and verify the success rate's minimum and maximum values to be within an expected range.
+The `test_success_rate.py` program will read the `success_rate.csv` file and verify the success rate's mean and standard deviation are within an expected range.
-I choose to verify the min/smallest and max/largest values rather than the mean so the test more sensitive to changes in the experiment.